Reduce Customer Churn

 The real difference isn’t marketing spend or creative quality.
 It’s how well the brand retains customers.

-Customer churn is what separates brands that grow profitably from those that constantly chase the next sale.
+Customer churn is what separates brands that grow profitably from those that don’t.

 As per a report by Bain & Company, a 5% increase in customer retention produces more than a 25% increase in profit.